siteknower/crystisAspNet/README.md

 ### Option 1: Using This Repository (Recommended for Testing)

-f you simply want to explore how crystisAspNet works, you can clone this repository.
+If you simply want to explore how crystisAspNet works, you can clone this repository.
 The required CrystisWeb.dll file is already included, so no additional installation is needed.

    ```bash
    git clone https://github.com/siteknower/crystisAspNet.git
    cd crystisAspNet
    ```
+Open the folder using Visual Studio: Open / Web Site

 ### Option 2: Installing in a New ASP.NET Project

 If you want to integrate crystisAspNet into your own ASP.NET project, install CrystisWeb.dll via NuGet: